AWegnerGitHub/awegnergithub.github.io-content/2023_06_13_stackexchange_strike_update2.md

 It's also very telling that the messaging doesn't mention the restoration in the context of the strike at all.
 If the company was attempting to build goodwill in this environment, I'd think they would point to the conditions in the open letter and tie the enablement of the data dumps directly to that.
-Instead, we got a statement that says they didn't intend to stop posting the data dump, directly contridicting a previous statement saying senior leadership decided to stop the dump.
+Instead, we got a statement that says they didn't intend to stop posting the data dump, directly contradicting a previous statement saying senior leadership decided to stop the dump.

 Amazing.